 Why do Drywall Seams Crack?

 You have just moved into your new house or reoccupied the rooms that you had renovated.
 The new drywall was painted and looked beautiful for the first six months and then after the winter thaw you start to see seams cracking and screws popping through the paint.
-Our first inclination is to blame the drywaller.
-We can't let him off the hook too quickly because it may very well be his fault.
-However, before we blame him for the problem, it may be good to understand some of the reasons drywall seams crack or screws pop.
+Our first inclination is to blame the drywall hanger.
+It is possible that the drywall was installed incorrectly which led to screw pops and seams cracking, however, it may be good to understand some of the reasons drywall seams crack or screws pop.
+Many of them are not related to the drywall installation process at all.